 Sniff me a story, Mojo

-standing rigid, nose twitching at the other shore -
+standing rigid, nose twitching at the

 your depth of field humbles my sight.